 - Mounting kit (screws and anchors)

-- Power adaptor and/or receiver
+- Power adapter and/or receiver

 The most basic thing you’ll need to install security cameras is a drill.
 The size and strength of the drill will depend on the exterior of your house.
 See this example where a guy installed Lorex security cameras on his brick walls.

-Installation at your house may be easier than this, depending on the material on your wall.
+Installation at your house may be easier than this, depending on the material of your wall.
 If you need to buy a drill, go to a place like Home Depot.
 Ask what they recommend for your specific situation.
 You should also have a few screwdrivers handy during the installation process.

-Where to Install Lorex Security Cameras?
+Where To Install Lorex Security Cameras?